How to Negotiate Better Deals in Everyday Shopping

 Reviewing Telecom and Insurance Costs

 Mobile phone plans, internet service, insurance.
 Simply saying "I'm considering canceling" often prompts a retention discount offer.
 Calling your service providers once a year to ask "Do you have a cheaper plan?" can save tens of thousands of yen annually.
+Having a competitor's quote ready dramatically strengthens your negotiating position.

 Salary Negotiation

 Salary negotiation should be based on your market value.
 Job-site salary data, compensation levels at peer companies, your track record and contributions.
 Present specific numbers along with "Given these results, I'd like you to consider a salary review."
 The best timing is right after a performance review or after successfully completing a major project.
-(Books on financial literacy can also be a helpful reference)
+Books on financial literacy can also be a helpful reference

 Summary

 Negotiation is not a special talent but a skill you can develop through practice.
 Know your BATNA, leverage anchoring, and understand the other party's interests.
 Mastering these three principles alone enables you to make choices that avoid losing out in every aspect of daily life.
+Start by simply asking "Could you do a little better on the price?" at your next purchase.